How to Build a Simple LED Driver Circuit

 The schematic of the LED driver circuit we will build is shown below:

 When the switch of the circuit is open, no current flows to the base of the transistor.
 Therefore, the transistor cannot turn on.
 Bipolar junction transistors need base current and sufficient positive voltage to the collector in order to provide amplification.
-So with the current open, the transistor nor the LED does not turn on.
+So with no current, the transistor nor the LED turns on.
 When the switch is closed, base current flows through the transistor, turning it on.
 The transistor now provides amplification to the current, turning the LED on.

 If the LED was just connected straight to the 10KΩ resistor, without any transistor, it would not produce sufficient current to drive the LED.
-The current through the LED would be I=V/R= 6V/30KΩ= 0.2mA.
-This is not sufficient to drive an LED with any type of real brightness.
-With the NPN transistor in the circuit, amplification usually to the degree of about 100 to 150.
-Therfore, the current will be amplified by 100, which is 0.2mA * 100= 20mA.
-20mA is now sufficient to drive and light the LED.
+The current through the LED would be I=V/R= 1.5V/3KΩ= 0.5mA.
+This is not sufficient to drive an LED.
+An LED typically needs about 15mA.
+With the NPN transistor in the circuit, amplification is usually to the degree of about 100 to 150.
+Therefore, the current will be amplified by 100, which is 0.5mA * 100= 50mA.
+50mA is now sufficient to drive and light the LED.

 current-driven devices.
 Therefore, an LED driver circuit is one that supplies sufficient current to drive them.
 This can be done with a simple transistor, as shown above.